matusnovak/wrenbind17/docs/content/Tutorial/fn.md

 cls.ctor<wren::Variable>();
 ```

-And you can use it in the following way:
+And finally the usage in Wren:

 ```js
 import "test" for GuiButton